Who can be a J-2 dependent?

 What Resources Exist For Childcare?

-Information regarding childcare within Iowa can be found on the Iowa Department of Human Services’ website under the “Programs & Services” menu, including resources for finding childcare in Iowa.
+Information regarding childcare within Iowa can be found at the Iowa Department of Human Services under the “Programs & Services” menu, including resources for finding childcare in Iowa.

 How Can My Spouse Become Involved In Campus And Ames Community Life?